About the Buddhafield Café

 Our ethical and environmental policies are a core part of our beliefs: to look after ourselves, those around us and our environment; to treat ourselves, each other and our world with the respect that they deserve, in the understanding that they are not separate.

 We keep waste to a minimum by recycling and composting whatever we can.
 All the food we prepare is fresh, organic and / or fairly traded, bought from local growers and suppliers wherever possible.
 We wish to support local economies and small businesses, promoting sustainable methods of food production.
-We usually use cermaic plates, bowls and mugs, metal cutlery or compostable alternatives where necessary.
-Our vehicles run on locally produced bio-diesel, and power for the music and lights in the Café comes from solar panels.
+We usually use ceramaic plates, bowls and mugs, metal cutlery or compostable alternatives where necessary.
+Power for the music and lights in the Café comes from solar panels.

-Full cooked vegan breakfast of fried tomatoes, mushrooms, toast, suasage patties and baked beans.
+Full cooked vegan breakfast of fried tomatoes, mushrooms, toast, sausage patties and baked beans.

 What We Cook